VictorRutskin/The-Monster-Slayer/README.md

 I do not own any art and music and sound effects that were used in this project.

 ## Before Running
-1.The game contains jumpscares and is indeed scary, if you have health problems, consider not playing.
+- The game contains jumpscares and is indeed scary, if you have health problems, consider not playing.

-2.For the best experience use headphones and play at night, alone :)
+- For the best experience use headphones and play at night, alone :)

-3.programmed to run on a screen of at least 1080:1920 size (regular) smaller size might break the game
+- Programmed to run on a screen of at least 1080:1920 size (regular) smaller size might break the game

-4.the game is made to be hard to complete on porpuse, if you have hard time checking the game you can use the 'M' button (it skips levels), to use it you need to click m, and before you get to the desired level walk to it and do not use 'M',
+- The game is made to be hard to complete on porpuse, if you have hard time checking the game you can use the 'M' button (it skips levels), to use it you need to click m, and before you get to the desired level walk to it and do not use 'M',